-The 16th intercalibration of invertebrates in the ICP Waters programme had contribution from three laboratories.
+The 17th intercalibration of invertebrates in the ICP Waters programme had contribution from four laboratories.
 The biological intercalibration is important for harmonising biological material/databases and will be of high value in programmes where community analyses is in focus or where the ecological status should be stated, like EU Water Framework Directive.
 The biological intercalibration under the ICP Waters programme is a unique test, as it operates on a species level.

-The laboratories generally identified a high portion of the total number of species in the test samples, usually > 90% of the total number of species.
+The laboratories identified a very high portion of the individuals in the test samples, usually > 95 % of the total number of species.
 Few faults were recorded on genus level.
-The mean Quality assurance index was > 90% for all participating laboratories, indicating excellent taxonomic work.
+The mean Quality assurance index ranged between 96.2 and 99.0, well above the value 80 - indicating excellent taxonomic work.
 None of the participants did misidentifications that could result in a wrong acidity index, based on the Raddum score (Raddum et al., 1988).
+The ICP Waters Intercalibration 2013 gave the best results ever achieved during 17 years of testing.